Azure/Microsoft365R/README.md

 site <- sharepoint_site("https://myaadtenant.sharepoint.com/sites/my-site-name")
 ```

-The client object has methods to retrieve drives and lists.
+The client object has methods to retrieve drives (document libraries) and lists.
 To show all drives in a site, use the `list_drives()` method, and to retrieve a specific drive, use `get_drive()`.
 Each drive is an object of class `ms_drive`, just like the OneDrive clients above.

 ```r
 # list of all document libraries under this site